Damon-W-BSU/CS-361-P1/README.txt

 PROGRAM DESIGN AND IMPORTANT CONCEPTS:

-DFA.java models a deterministic finite automatan containing a set of characters that represent an alphabet, a set of states, and a map of the transitions between states.
+DFA.java models a deterministic finite automaton containing a set of characters that represent an alphabet, a set of states, and a map of the transitions between states.
 States are tracked using named DFAState objects.